-Despite their straightforward name, the best cycling sunglasses do more than just stop you squinting as you reach the end of your incline.
+Despite their straightforward name, the best cycling sunglasses do more than stop you from squinting as you reach the end of your incline.
 Unlike cheap sunglasses found on rotating displays in Walmart/Asda, cycling sunglasses have a myriad of great features, from upping the contrast to reducing glare, reacting quickly in the face of sunny spells to keeping grit, grime, flies and worse out of your eyes, there’s quite a lot they can do.

 But now you know you need some, don’t just take the change you have left after buying a stunning new road bike, go for the coolest-looking pair and be done with it.
 There are a few little considerations to keep in mind first.

-The days might be shorter in the spring and you might want to consider indoor training using a turbo trainer or an exercise bike, but if you venture out, make sure your eyes are protected against the low-angle sunlight which always hits you right in the face, regardless of the direction you're heading.
-Keep your cool by sporting the best cycling jersey and protect your noggin by wearing the best cycling helmet.
+The days might be shorter in the spring, and you might want to consider indoor training using a turbo trainer or an exercise bike, but if you venture out, make sure your eyes are protected against the low-angle sunlight which always hits you right in the face, regardless of the direction you're heading.
+Keep your cool by sporting the best cycling jersey, and protect your noggin by wearing the best cycling helmet.

 The best cycling sunglasses, in order of preference

 The lenses use 'Rider Optimised Surface Enhancement' technology and provide more contrast in broad daylight, making you more aware of your immediate surroundings as well as potential obstacles in the distance.
-The lenses are also interchangeable and each pair comes with spare clear lens so you can swap the coloured lenses out on dark, rainy days.
+The lenses are also interchangeable, and each pair comes with a spare clear lens so you can swap the coloured lenses out on dark, rainy days.
 Basically, you get two glasses for the price of one.

 The Grilamid TR90 material used for the frame is super light – the Rapha Pro Team Full Frame Glasses weighs only 30 grams – and flexible, yet it doesn't feel flimsy on the head.
 The base lens curvature of Pro Team Full Frame Glasses features a narrow radius and hugs your face snugly, but not too tight, thanks to Megol arm grippers that also provide stability in wet conditions (when your hair is full of sweat).

 Despite the tighter radius, the Rapha Pro Team Full Frame Glasses don't restrict the view as they use oversized, fully wrapped lens with vents at the top and on the side of the lens for ventilation.
-To increase air flow even more and reduce fogging, the glasses come with an adjustable nose piece.
+To increase airflow even more and reduce fogging, the glasses come with an adjustable nose piece.